Arsenal vs Wolves match postponed due to injury and Covid-19 outbreak

 What other matches have been postponed?

-The clash between Arsenal and Wolves is the second game that was supposed to be played on December 28 that has been cancelled.
+The clash between Arsenal and Wolves is the second game that was supposed to be played on December 28 that has been called off.

-Leeds and Aston Villa were supposed to go head-to-head at Elland Road that day as the home side do not have enough first-team players to fulfil the fixture.
+Leeds and Aston Villa were supposed to go head-to-head at Elland Road that day, but the home side do not have enough first-team players to fulfil the fixture.

 The Boxing Day fixture list was also hit hard, with three matches being postponed.
 Liverpool’s clash with Leeds, Watford’s trip to Wolves and the match between Burnley and Everton all have to be rearranged.